This page is dedicated to more advanced topics related to deploying applications with Juju. The main page is Deploying applications.

 Multi-series charms may encounter upgrade difficulties if support for the installed series is dropped.
 See Forced upgrades for details.

-Note: When multiple charms are deployed to the same machine there exists the possibility of conflicting configuration files (on the machine's filesystem).
-Work is being done to rectify this.
+Warning: When multiple charms are deployed to the same machine there exists the possibility of conflicting configuration files (on the machine's filesystem).

 juju status (or